 It is a well known fact that Africa is the continent with the highest unbanked population.
 Although many have seen this as a disadvantage, many individuals have seen it as an opportunity.
 This has been pivotal to the growth of fintech companies particularly the mobile money market which has enabled millions of Africans send and receive money even without a bank account.
+Alliance Insurance Association – Advisors alliance singapore provides the financial services which helps you in your business.

 This opportunity probably explains why half of the 300 million registered mobile money accounts are located in Africa